Mark228zzz/LOD/README.md

 ## Overview

 ### LOD is a Python-based modeling project that includes various elements such as creatures, food, structures, and windows.
-In the game, creatures fight for life, reproducte, die, eat and etc.
+In the game, creatures fight for life, reproducte, die, eat and etc. the game was made using `pygame`. **ggGG11r3**

 ## Installation